cloudflare-apps/ideas/README.md

 ## Setup

-Fork the repo or <a href="https://github.com/EagerApps/ExampleApp/releases/latest">download the latest release</a>.
+Fork and clone the repo or <a href="https://github.com/EagerApps/ExampleApp/releases/latest">download the latest release</a>.

 ## Optional Developer Tools